Janice, 62, decided to join a Raleigh Costa Rica Expedition as an Administrator Volunteer Manager after taking early retirement.

 There’s a lot of talent, skills, and energy out there that Raleigh and everyone involved in the expedition could benefit from.

-But I will choose something local to Strasbourg that I can do all the time, probably connected with refugees, where I can use my translation skills.
+But I will choose something local to Strasbourg that I can do all the time, probably connected with refugees, where I can use my varied skills and experience.
 But first, I will return home, and decompress, and then start to think about next steps.

 When I see the things that I have done behind the scenes that have enabled people to have a successful project, or feel supported along the way, then you start to see the bigger picture of what we have achieved as a group.
 Diversity is key.
 I really believe that it’s the mix of backgrounds, ages, and nationalities that all help to bring something to a successful expedition.